Close

 An allegation is a claim of a fact which a person claims to be able to prove.
 Allegations remain assertions without proof, until they can be proved.

-The end date of the National Board’s approval of a program of study.
-In most cases this will be the date that the next submission is due from the Education Provider to the accreditation authority in order to gain further accreditation and approval from the National Board.
+The end date of a National Board’s approval of a program of study.
+In most cases, this will be the date that the next submission is due from the education provider to the accreditation authority so that it can gain further accreditation and approval from the National Board.

-The start date of the National Board’s approval of a program of study.
+The start date of a National Board’s approval of a program of study.

 Any individual role/organisation (committee) which has been delegated powers by a National Board.

 A formal caution may be issued by a National Board or an adjudication body.
 A caution is intended to act as a deterrent so that the practitioner does not repeat the conduct.
-A caution is not usually recorded on the national register.
-However, a National Board can require a caution to be recorded on the register of practitioners.
+A caution is not usually recorded on the Register of practitioners; however, a National Board can require a caution to be recorded on the Register of practitioners.

-Current conditions which restrict a practitioner’s practice of the profession are published on the register of practitioners.
-When a National Board or adjudication body decides they are no longer required to ensure safe practice, they are removed and no longer published.
+Current conditions are published on the Register of practitioners.
+When a National Board or adjudication body decides the conditions are no longer required to ensure safe practice, they are removed and no longer published.

 Also see the definition of Undertaking.

-A jurisdiction which is not participating in the health, performance and conduct process provided by the National Law, but is involved in other parts of the National Scheme.
-New South Wales is a co-regulatory jurisdiction, so the health professionals councils work with the Health Care Complaints Commission to assess and manage concerns about practitioners’ conduct, health and performance.
+A jurisdiction which is not participating in the health, performance and conduct process provided by the National Law but is involved in other parts of the National Scheme.
+New South Wales is a co-regulatory jurisdiction, so the Health Professional Council Authority works with the Health Care Complaints Commission to assess and manage concerns about practitioners’ conduct, health and performance.

-The type of the program of study delivered by the Education Provider (e.g. Diploma, Bachelor)
+The type of program of study delivered by the education provider (e.g. Diploma, Bachelor).

-Appeal proceedings are those proceedings brought by a practitioner in Court to review a decision made by Ahpra or a Board or proceedings brought by a practitioner, Ahpra or a Board to review a decision of a Tribunal or another Court.
+Appeal proceedings are those proceedings brought by a practitioner in court to review a decision made by Ahpra or a National Board, or proceedings brought by a practitioner, Ahpra or a Board to review a decision of a tribunal or another court.

 The date a practitioner was first registered in a specific profession in Australia.
 This date remains the same throughout the practitioner’s lifetime.
 The date may be before the start of the National Registration and Accreditation Scheme, as it reflects when the person was first registered in the profession, whether under the National Law or previous legislation.
 This date does not apply to student registration.
 This date does not change.